BenniWi/learn2code/docs/slides_learn2code_1.md

 ## Code Formatting with VS Code

-Using a common coding format easens collaboration on code *a lot*.
+Using a common coding format eases collaboration on code *a lot*.
 Common coding format contains rules about: braces, brackets, number of spaces (tab usage), spaces between operators, and many more.

 VS Code provides an easy way to format your files automatically.